 Publisher’s Weekly has said that Slim, “strikes a perfect balance between emotional encouragement and practical advice” and raved that “with her humorous insights into corporate life and an appealing no-nonsense yet empathic tone, Slim deals swiftly and incisively with anxiety, fear and hesitation…This is a standout in the start-your-own business genre.”

-Slim and the book have been featured in numerous publications, including Business Week, The Wall Street Journal, Entrepreneur, USA Today, Psychology Today, and US News and World Report and her book tour has taken her to Portland, the Bay Area, Seattle, Chicago, Charlotte, Atlanta, San Francisco, and New York with Dallas and London to come and more cities likely to be added.
+Slim has been featured in numerous publications, including Business Week, The Wall Street Journal, Entrepreneur, USA Today, Psychology Today, and US News and World Report and her book tour has taken her to Portland, the Bay Area, Seattle, Chicago, Charlotte, Atlanta, San Francisco, and New York with Dallas and London to come and more cities likely to be added.